 Hi there !

-We decided to maintain a development blog for calibre2opds, and here it is.
+We decided to maintain a Central site and a development blog for calibre2opds, and here it is.

 The Calibre2opds source code has been migrated to gitHub as the Google Code site which has served us well for some time is going to be closed down later this year.
 As we are just about to start development for the 3.5 release now seems an appropriate time to do this migration rather then perhaps being forced to do it in the middle of the development for the 35 release.